The Cathedral in Florence at sunset

 End your perfect day in Florence by watching the sun set over this stunning city.
 You have two fantastic options depending on your energy level after a full day of exploration.

-Option 1: Piazzale Michelangelo If you can muster the energy for another 25-minute walk uphill, Piazzale Michelangelo offers the most spectacular panoramic views of Florence.
+If you can muster the energy for another 25-minute walk uphill, Piazzale Michelangelo offers the most spectacular panoramic views of Florence.

-Option 2: Rooftop Bar with Duomo Views If you anticipate being too tired for the uphill walk after your day of sightseeing, plan ahead and reserve a table at a rooftop bar where you can sip cocktails while watching the sun set behind the magnificent Duomo.
+If you anticipate being too tired for the uphill walk after your day of sightseeing, plan ahead and reserve a table at a rooftop bar.
+Sipping cocktails while watching the sun set behind the magnificent Duomo sounded perfect to us, so that’s what we did!

-Kid-Friendly Options In Florence
+Kid-Friendly Things To Do In Florence

 A woman with a gelato cone in Italy